CodeYourFuture/syllabus-archive/node-db/week-17/lesson.md

 SELECT * FROM customers WHERE name LIKE 'Bob%';
 ```

-You can combine different operations together, for example, if you want to retrieve all the booking start dates with the customer names, hotel names and number of nights booked, for customer names starting with the letter `M` ordered by hotel name with a limit of 3 results:
+You can combine different operations together, for example, if you want to retrieve all the booking start dates with the customer names and hotel names for customer names starting with the letter `M` ordered by hotel name with a limit of 3 results:

 ```sql
 SELECT bookings.checkin_date,customers.name,hotels.name FROM bookings